 4. Analysis: Staff, stakeholders, Park Board, Park District Oversight Committee, and/or the public react to and provide input to the Results Team regarding outcomes, metrics, and performance targets.
 This phase also includes aligning actions with outcomes.

 When analysis is complete, the information will be used to guide decisions and adjust management strategies.
 Results from these measures should be used by staff members that work at the same level the metrics were developed at—helping staff to quantify and measure the outcomes they themselves seek.
 Then, the process cycles again.
 Based on the analysis, staff will review and update outcomes (definition phase), adjust measures based off the updated outcomes or develop new measures that are more closely related to the outcomes (development phase), and collect data.

+5. Logic Model: While the department-wide performance management system cascades from department to division to work unit in a top to bottom cascade, each measurement fits into a horizontal logic model.
+A logic model describes a sequence of events designed to bring about benefits or change over time.
+The following is a simple logic model:

+Inputs Activities Outputs Outcomes

+Where:

+Inputs = what resources go into a program – money, staff equipment

+Activities = what activities the program undertakes – programs, work tasks

+Outputs = what is produced through those activities

+Outcomes = the changes or benefits that result from the program – Parks ultimate outcomes of healthy people, healthy environment, financial sustainability, strong communities

+Logic models can be used for program design and management, as well as for evaluation.

 The Results Team